danialgoodwin/anonsage.com/content/random/2015-10-11-coming-soon-new-format-and-books.md

 ---
-title: Coming Soon: New Format and Books!
+title: 'Coming Soon: New Format and Books!'
 ---
 Basically, I really like this domain and I'm going to start adding more stuff to it.
 Unfortunately, Blogger doesn't support the kind of layout and setup that I would like, I will soon start to be using new tools and write about those specifics later.